mmb-irb/MDDB-workflow/README.md

 In HPC clusters running conda and having internet may be a problem.
 For those cases there is a a library called 'conda-pack' which allows to run a local lite conda version.

-First install conda-pack in any environment in your locacl machine:
+First install conda-pack in any environment in your local machine:

 `conda install conda-pack`